UVA-PCL/sd3-hadoop/README.md

-This is repository includes an implementation for experiments simulating Lin, Shen, and Chandler, "Selective Data Replication for Online Social Networks with Distributed Datacenters" built on top of Hadoop HDFS.
+This is repository includes an implementation for experiments demonstrating Lin, Shen, and Chandler, "Selective Data Replication for Online Social Networks with Distributed Datacenters" built on top of Hadoop HDFS.

 To simulate the idea of having multiple distinct clusters, this prototype assumes that each cluster is its own HDFS instance (namenode and datanodes).
-Data is replicated on the granualirty of Hadoop files, and each file has a master copy, stored on a cluter identified by its name,
+Data is replicated on the granularity of Hadoop files, and each file has a master copy, stored on a cluter identified by its name.

 To access replicated copies, an agent on one of the clusters, first tries to access the file locally, then tries to access it on its master copy.
 On each cluster, a thread monitors the Hadoop audit log and replicates files in accordance with the SD3-determined threshold.
+In this implementation, these agents play back a sequence of accesses specified in a trace file.

 # Setup

 To use the tools in this repository

 *  build the Java portions with `mvn package`
-*  edit `scripts/config.sh` to correspond to your site and where you intend to run experiements.
+*  edit `scripts/config.sh` to correspond to your site and where you intend to run experiments.
 You should have passwordless SSH access to each machine on which you want to run a cluster.
 The scripts assume that all nodes have access to the scripts via the same full path.
 *  edit the Hadoop configuration template sin `config-base` to at least include a correct `JAVA_HOME` in `hadoop-env.sh`